 Up to that point no American clockmaker had attempted a parallel industry of high-grade watch production, although several had small sidelines of dollar watches.
 It was his son Aaron that took over the business, and it was his grandson, Seth E Thomas Jr, who would push the factory to start making pocket watches a quarter of a century later, in 1883.

-Seth Thomas splits from partner Silas Hoadley in 1813 and sets up his own shop, and a few years later Eli Terry pays his former employee to produce a new style of shelf clock, called a "mantle".
-By the 1840s wooden gears are phased out as cheaper stamped-brass parts become standard.
-The factory has roughly 40 workers and annual production reaches 10,000 clocks in all models.
+Seth Thomas splits from partner Silas Hoadley in 1813 and sets up his own shop, and a few years later Eli Terry pays his former employee to produce a new style of shelf clock, called a "mantle", which is very successful and allows Thomas to start hiring employees.
+By the 1840s wooden gears are phased out as cheaper stamped-brass parts become standard, and the factory now has roughly forty workers with annual production reaching 10,000 clocks in all models for the first time.